TuhinBar/Tic_Tac_Toe/README.md

 And the most important thing, go with a design or wireframe.
 Don't go blank it will take you long and you will not be able to take decisions.
 We created a wireframe for this project using [Balsemiq cloud](https://balsamiq.com/wireframes/cloud/).

 * It is free for a month you can use it to make wireframes.
-* If you dont want to use it you can use [Canva](https://www.canva.com/) to make a images based page and then turn it into your design.
+* If you don't want to use it you can use [Canva](https://www.canva.com/) to make a images based page and then turn it into your design.
 * You can get a Canva subscription free if you have [Github Student Developer Pack](https://education.github.com/pack).
 If you son't have it apply now, it's free and a must have for students.

 * Wireframe for this project